shanelonergan/shanelonergan.github.io/_posts/2020-05-1-chatbot-pt-2.md

 }
 ```

-Lets move and and build out that `analyzeMessage` function before looping back and finishing up with `handleMessage`.
+Lets move on and build out that `analyzeMessage` function before looping back and finishing up with `handleMessage`.

 ## analyzeMessage